hartmaj2/plat-arch-solids-coloring/Notes/useful_facts.md

 - now, we would like to show, that the number of different cosets of the stab(c) will be equal to the number of orbits |orb(c)|
   - if we show that we will be able to apply Lagrange's theorem on stab(c) (we can do that bcs stab(c) forms a subgroup) we will then obtain
   - `|G| = |stab(c)| * |orb(c)|`
-    - the important thing to notice about the equation above is, that it makes the result of taking ANY element and multiplying size of its stab(c) by size of orb(c) a constant so we get same result for any coloring we go through
+    - the important thing to notice about the equation above is, that it makes the result of taking ANY element and multiplying size of its stab(c) by size of orb(c) a CONSTANT so we get same result for any coloring we go through

 - so we have `sum{c in C}( |stab(c)| ) = sum{orb(c) in orbs}[sum{a in orb(c)}[|stab(c)|]] = sum{orb(c) in orbs}[sum{a in orb(c)}[|stab(c)|]]`
   - now I use the fact, that for all colorings in the same orbit, the size of their stabilizers is the same